brenoslivio/Sound-Chaser-Store/README.md

 - Admin area

+    - **Create admins in the admin area**: Admins can successfully create admins putting valid name, e-mail, phone and password.

+    - **Create products in the admin area**: Admins can successfully create products putting valid image, name, artist, year, genre, description, price, stock and number sold.

+    - **Create users in the admin area**: Admins can successfully create users putting valid name, e-mail, phone and password.

-    - **Visualize and remove admins in the site**: The admin can successfully view the admins and remove admins after providing their password.
+    - **Read/Edit admins in the admin area**: Admins can successfully read and edit admins putting valid name, e-mail, phone and password.

-    - **Visualize and remove products in the admin area**: The admin can successfully view the products and remove products after providing their password.
+    - **Read/Edit products in the admin area**: Admins can successfully read and edit products putting valid image, name, artist, year, genre, description, price, stock and number sold.

-    - **Visualize and remove users in the admin area**: The admin can successfully view the users and remove users after providing their password.
+    - **Read/Edit users in the admin area**: Admins can successfully read and edit users putting valid name, e-mail, phone and password.

+    - **Remove admins in the admin area**: Admins can successfully remove admins except for themselves and the main admin.

+    - **Remove products in the admin area**: Admins can successfully remove products.

+    - **Remove users in the admin area**: Admins can successfully remove users.

 ## <a id="5" /> 5.
 Build Procedures